ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 ## Overview

-This work presents an efficient task-driven video compression framework for human–machine vision.
-The proposed framework supports both high-fidelity video reconstruction for human perception and semantic analysis for machine vision using a unified bitstream.
+This work presents an efficient task-driven video compression framework for **human–machine vision**, supporting both high-fidelity signal reconstruction for human perception and semantic analysis for machine vision through a **unified bitstream**.

 To improve the efficiency of inter-frame coding, we redesign four major functional stages of the compression backbone: